Extraterritorial jurisdiction: Criminal law

 Many countries have implemented laws that allow their nationals to be prosecuted by their courts for crimes such as war crimes and genocide even when the crime is committed extraterritorially.
 In addition, the Rome Statute of the International Criminal Court has been incorporated into domestic law in many countries to provide for the International Criminal Court to exercise jurisdiction within their borders.

+Beyond domestic criminal codes, international bodies also regulate state actions abroad.
+For example, the European Court of Human Rights handles state responsibility for overseas abuses under human rights treaties; in the 2026 case Malachini and Others v.
+Russia, the Court ruled that a state exercises extraterritorial jurisdiction over prisoners of war the moment they are captured, even during active military hostilities.

 Sanctions against foreign countries

 Economic sanctions against other countries may be instituted under either domestic law or under the authority of the United Nations Security Council, and their severity can include measures against foreign persons operating outside the country in question.

 In 2017, German Chancellor Angela Merkel and European Union President Jean-Claude Juncker criticized the draft of new U.S. sanctions against Russia targeting the EU–Russia energy projects.
 France’s foreign ministry described the new U.S. sanctions as illegal under international law due to their extraterritorial reach.